UK – Training in the field of animal osteopathy

 DO YOU HAVE TO DO A COURSE IN HUMAN OSTEOPATHY TO BECOME AN ANIMAL OSTEOPATH?

-In the UK, the title “osteopath” is protected by law and to treat humans, you must be registered with the GOsC (General Osteopathic Council) to practice osteopathy.
-For this reason, to become an animal osteopath it has always been assumed that you must first train at a recognised university to become a human osteopath.
+In the UK, the title Osteopath is protected by law, and to treat humans, with osteopathy you must be registered with the GOsC (General Osteopathic Council).
+For this reason, it has been assumed for many years, that those wishing to treat animals under the title Animal Osteopath, must first train at a recognised university to become a human osteopath.
 More recently, however, the Register of Animal Musculoskeletal Practitioners (RAMP) has challenged this statement, backed by the support of a barrister.
-There is question as to whether the law surrounding osteopathy, remains in tact where the patient in question is an animal and where the practitioner uses a prefix “Animal or Veterinary” in conjunction with “osteopath or osteopathy.
+The question was raised as to whether the laws surrounding osteopathy, remain intact where the patient in question is an animal, and where the practitioner uses a prefix such as Animal or Veterinary in conjunction with osteopath or osteopathy.

 There are a number of courses that provide training in animal osteopathy.
-These range from canine and equine dual modality courses run by Animal Osteopathy International, (which are validated by the European School of Osteopathy), through to a PG Cert.
-Animal Osteopathy validated by University College of Osteopathy and a Masters degree courses run in conjunction with Mc Timoney Chiropractic.
+These range from canine and equine dual modality (online with consolidated practical classes) courses run by Animal Osteopathy International, (which are internally validated by the European School of Osteopathy), through to a PG Cert.
+Animal Osteopathy validated by University College of Osteopathy and a Master’s degree course run in conjunction with Mc Timoney Chiropractic.

 As a member of the General Osteopathic Council, you demonstrate that you are suitably qualified to carry out osteopathy on the general public.
 This signifies that you work professionally, using critical analysis and understand the need for a working hypothesis before creating a treatment plan for your patient.